ggu/SimpleGridView/README.md

 # To Do

+- add a static function to Coordinate.swift that calculates the distance between two coords on the grid

 - support for panning around a grid larger than the screen

 - make a version to work specifically with Sprite Kit for non-UIKit games (like a top-down strategy game or role-playing game that would need a layer like this)